Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Introduction

 The article is organized as follows.
-Section \ref{sec:BSL} delves into the fundamental concepts of Bayesian structure learning for GGMs.
-Section \ref{sec:BSL_MPL} details the MPL approach along with the two proposed MCMC-based search algorithms for large-scale graph recovery.
-Section \ref{sec:theory} discusses the theoretical properties of the proposed algorithms, including convergence proof (Lemma \ref{lemma:balance}), posterior contraction (Lemma \ref{lemma:contraction}), and graph selection consistency (Theorem \ref{thm:main}).
-In Section \ref{sec:simulation}, we present a comprehensive simulation study to assess the efficacy of these new algorithms compared to current leading Bayesian methods.
-Additionally, in Section \ref{sec:application}, we evaluate graph recoveries by various methods using two real-world examples: Human gene expression data in Subsection \ref{subsec:mediumdata} and gene expression in immune cells in Subsection \ref{subsec:large-scale data}, demonstrating the strengths of the proposed algorithms on both classical medium-scale and large-scale data sets, respectively.
-We conclude with reflections and potential avenues for future exploration.
-Our implementation is included in the R package \textsf{BDgraph}, available at \url{http://cran.r-project.org/packages=BDgraph}.
+Section \ref{sec:BSL} introduces the fundamental concepts of Bayesian structure learning for GGMs.
+Section \ref{sec:BSL_MPL} presents the MPL approach and the two proposed MCMC-based algorithms for large-scale graph recovery.
+Section \ref{sec:theory} establishes the theoretical properties of the algorithms, including posterior contraction (Lemma \ref{lemma:contraction}), convergence (Lemma \ref{lemma:balance}), and graph selection consistency (Theorem \ref{thm:main}).
+Section \ref{sec:simulation} provides a comprehensive simulation study assessing the computational efficiency and accuracy of our methods compared to leading Bayesian approaches.
+In Section \ref{sec:application}, we demonstrate the versatility of our methods in uncertainty quantification through two real-world applications, showcasing their strengths on both medium- and large-scale datasets.
+Finally, we conclude with reflections and future research directions.
+Our implementation is available in the R package \textsf{BDgraph} \citep{BDgraph}.